sidsenkumar11/Matrix-Calculator/README.md

 # Matrix-Calculator
 A program that applies common functions to matrices and vectors.

-Created by: Siddarth Senthilkumar, Ashika Ganesh, & Kathy Cabezas
+Created by: Siddarth Senthilkumar, Ashika Ganesh, & Katherine Cabezas